 Can I remove the ad blocking software?

 We try to make sure the ITV Hub is available as far and as wide as possible but there are some minimum requirements we’ll need you to follow.

 The ITV Hub actively supports the latest versions of most major browsers with some exceptions.

 We recommend using any of the following browsers:

-You'll need flash player version 10.2+ to use the ITV Hub.
+You'll need the latest Flash player version to use the ITV Hub.
 You can download it here.